 The routine that alters the default action is called signal.
 It has two arguments: the first specifies the signal, and the second specifies how to treat it.
 The first argument is just a number code, but the second is the address, and is either a function, or a somewhat strange code that requests that the signal either be ignored or that it be given the default action.
-The include file signal, h gives names for the various arguments, and should always be included when signals are used.
-Thus causes interrupts to be ignored, while restores the default action of process termination.
-In all cases, signal returns the previous value of the signal.
-The second argument to signal may instead be the name of a function (which has to be declared explicitly if the compiler hasn't seen it already).
-In this case, the named routine will be called when the signal occurs.
-Most commonly this facility is used to allow the program to clean up unfinished business before terminating, for example to delete a temporary file:
+The include file signal.h gives names for the various arguments, and should always be included when signals are used.
+Thus causes interrupts to be ignored, while signal(SIGINT, SIG_DFL);

 '''

 #include <signal.h>

+...

 signal(SIGINT, SIG_IGN);

 '''